gardenstorm/dnd-dragon-eaters/README.md

 # dnd-dragon-eaters
-Site for DnD campaign I'm in.
+Site for DnD campaign I was in.